duyhuynh02/networking/comp-network-and-the-internet/questions.md

 # HOMEWORK QUESTIONS
+Questions in the textbook.
+Decided to answer most of the questions here.

 ## SECTION 1.1
 R1.
 What is the difference between a host and an end system?
 List several different types of end systems.
 Is a Web server an end system?